rtm-rs/rtm-rs.github.io/source/content/docs/http/introduction.md

 require 'rom-http'
 ```

-Once loaded the http Adapter will register itself with ROM and become available
+Once loaded the http Adapter will register itself with RTM and become available
 for immediate use via the `:http` identifier.

 ## Connection